 In some cases the input-generator might help you to adjust older inp.xml files to the current version.
 See the section on modifying inp.xml for more details.

 - the symmetry information

-- the atom types and the equivalent atoms
+- the atom species and the symmetry equivalent atoms (atom groups)

-- muffin-tin radii, l-cutoffs and radial grid parameters for the atom types
+- muffin-tin radii, l-cutoffs, and radial grid parameters for the atom species

 - many more specialized parameters ...